Derek B. Miller: Novels

 Miller's fifth novel, How to Find Your Way in the Dark (2021) is the long-anticipated prequel to Norwegian by Night.
 Again by Houghton Mifflin Harcourt, it is described as, "A coming-of-age story set during the rising tide of World War II, How to Find Your Way in the Dark follows Sheldon Horowitz from his humble start in a cabin in the Berkshires of Massachusetts, through the trauma of his father’s murder and the murky experience of assimilation in Hartford, Connecticut, to the birth of stand-up comedy in the Catskills — all while he and his friends are beset by anti-Semitic neighbors, employers, and criminals."
-The New York Times gave it a glowing review, writing: ″I am convinced that Derek B. Miller’s HOW TO FIND YOUR WAY IN THE DARK (Houghton Mifflin Harcourt, 368 pp., $26) was expressly tailored to my tastes and that I am its ideal reader.
+The New York Times gave it a glowing review, writing: ″I am convinced that Derek B. Miller’s How to Find Your Way in the Dark ... was expressly tailored to my tastes and that I am its ideal reader.
 I suspect others will feel the same way; it’s that kind of book … In less confident hands the many moving parts would collapse into a jumble.
 Miller, however, juggles each element effortlessly.
 His character portraits are indelible, often heartbreaking.
 At times this novel moved me to tears, the highest possible compliment.".
 The novel was selected by The New York Times as a Best Mystery Novel of the Year for 2021.

+His sixth novel, Quiet Time (2021), was released as an Audible Original novel and narrated by the award-winning Bahni Turpin.
+Audible writes, "At its heart, Quiet Time is a story about growing pains - in adolescence and mid-life - and what it means to be a family in a world that feels both hyper-connected and relentlessly alienating.
+At turns comedic, suspenseful, and poignant, Derek B. Miller pairs his immersive, signature storytelling gifts with Bahni Turpin’s singular voice to bring this astounding Audible Original to life."